nvingenieria/magento-simple-donations/README.md

 # Magento Simple Donations
 This extension shows a "I want to donate $1" action button in cart, letting the user the opportunity to donate money as they shop products.

-You will be able to configure message (text and image), amount to donate and get a list of donations (in the admin panel).
+You will be able to configure the cart message, minimum amount to donate and get a list of donations done.

 ## Installation
 Install as usual: